Crabbox docs

 • Install the Modal Python client: pip install modal.

-• Authenticate with Modal: python3 -m modal setup or set
+• Authenticate Modal locally: python3 -m modal setup, or export

 #Auth

-Crabbox does not accept Modal token flags.
-The local Python client reads normal Modal auth state from python3 -m modal setup or from:
+Crabbox does not take Modal token flags and never passes tokens on the command line.
+The local Python client reads normal Modal auth state — from python3 -m modal setup or from the environment:

 export MODAL_TOKEN_ID=...